taylulz/Portfolio/README.md

 Bootstrap

+VS Code

 # What I learned in making this webpage
-How to have images as links
+Include images as links

-How have link navigate to specified page number
+How have link navigate to specified pdf page number

+Include links in readme